AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 # security

-This section concerns application security, authentication, and groups.
+This section defines the settings for application security, authentication, and groups.

 ## **disabled**

 - **Type:** Boolean
 - **Default value:** false
-- **Description:** If the value is `false`, user identification is required when launching the app.
+- **Description:** If set to `false`, user identification will be required when launching the app.

 ## **jwt**